cyber-anderson/Formatix/README.md

 ---

 ## Popular Conversions Supported
-Formatix Image Converter is built to handle the most common formatting headaches automatically:
+Formatix Image Converter is built to handle the most common formatting headaches:
 * **HEIC to JPG:** Easily view and share Apple iPhone photos (HEIF) on Windows as standard JPEGs.
 * **SVG to PNG:** Rasterize scalable vector graphics with perfect transparency, or convert them to WEBP.
 * **WEBP to JPG:** Convert heavy next-gen web formats (including AVIF) back to standard desktop formats.